drinkataco/home-server-kubernetes/README.md

 * `filebrowser` - the will be filebrowser installation
 * `avalanche` -

-Please add `your_cluster_ip homeassistant filebrowser avalanche` to your /etc/hosts file, or alternatively if your router supports dnsmaqs `address=/crepe/filebrowser/homeassistant/your_cluster_ip`, to access these services.
+Add `your_cluster_ip homeassistant filebrowser avalanche` to your /etc/hosts file, or alternatively if your router supports dnsmaqs `address=/crepe/filebrowser/homeassistant/your_cluster_ip`, to then access these services by hostname (where `your_cluster_ip` is the IP address of your kubernetes cluster)

+Navigate to `http://filebrowser` in your web browser to now test the connection to filebrowser.

 <!-- When trying to access home assistant for the first time you will receive a 400 Bad Request Response.
 This is because, [by default](https://www.home-assistant.io/integrations/http/) home assistant blocks access via proxies, so we'll need to modify the configuration.yaml to allow access to it.
 We can do this automatically by running the `sh ./scripts/enable_hass_ingress.sh` -->

 ## Advanced Usage

-TODO: change me to patch instructions
 ### Setting up persistent storage for your pods

 By default your pod will not persist data on termination.
 To do this, it is suggested you add a file in your `kustomization.yaml` underneath `patchStrategicMerge` to define a volume!

-An example of setting up an NFS drive as a persistent can be found in [custom/examples/nfs-patch.yaml](./custom/examples/nfs-patch.yaml).
+An example of setting up an NFS drive as a persistent can be found in [custom/examples/deployment.nfs-patch.yaml](./custom/examples/deployment.nfs-patch.yaml).

 Read more about [kubernetes volume storage](https://kubernetes.io/docs/concepts/storage/) for information how to persist your data.

+### Public Access

+To set up public access (over the internet) you can add a patch to change the hostnames, and add a custom resource to set up a letsencrypt certificate.

+More info to come